major/major.io/content/posts/2021/free-resources-for-the-stock-market/index.md

 ## Charting

-It's difficult to beat the charting features on [Yahoo!
-Finance].
+It's difficult to beat the charting features on [Yahoo Finance].
 Load up a particular stock, fund, or index and click on *Full screen* above the small chart.
 Take a look at the [chart for SPY] and click *Indicators* at the top left.
 You get tons of options for the basics, such as moving averages and